Find a Pest Control Professional

 Once you complete your list of tasks inside, conduct an audit of your home’s perimeter, taking stock of any damage done over the winter months.
 Start on the roof by repairing fascia and rotted roof shingles, as some insects are drawn to deteriorating wood.
 Then, clean out clogged gutters and downspouts to ensure they are properly functioning before the April showers roll in.
 You may also find you need to repair ripped screens, replace weather-stripping and repair loose mortar around the foundation and windows.

-When landscaping, don’t forget to trim bushes and branches away from the home to prevent easy access for pests to move indoors.
+When landscaping, don’t forget to trim bushes and branches away from the home to prevent easy access for outdoor spring bugs to move indoors.
 Also, remove rotted tree stumps and keep mulch at least 15 inches away from the home’s foundation – both of which could be magnets for termites.

 The Bottom Line

 The arrival of warm weather brings with it a renewed energy needed to tackle home improvements.
 Take advantage of this to maintain a healthy living environment for your family and deter pests from infesting your living space this spring.

 More Spring Pests Information: